 Standard engineering scale for each sheet.

-Location (vicinity map) and description of site: dimensions, area, legal description of site; dimensions and lot area; property ownership; drainage relationships; road network and utility systems.
-Where a metes and bounds description is used, lot line angles or bearings shall be indicated on the plan and the lot line dimensions and angles or bearings shall be based upon a boundary survey prepared by a registered surveyor, and shall correlate with the legal description.
+Location (vicinity map) and description of site: dimensions, area, and legal description of site; dimensions and lot area; property ownership; drainage relationships; road network and utility systems.
+Where a metes and bounds description is used, lot line angles or bearings shall be indicated on the plan and the lot line dimensions and angles or bearings shall be based upon a boundary survey prepared by a registered surveyor and shall correlate with the legal description.

+The existing buildings and driveways on properties located within two hundred (200) feet of the proposed site.

 Existing building/structures and drives, and existing natural and man-made features to be retained or removed.

-Proposed and existing buildings/structures: location, outline, general dimensions, distances between, floor area, number of floors, height, and number and type of dwelling units (where applicable).
+Proposed and existing buildings/structures: location, outline, general dimensions, distances between, gross floor area, number of floors, height, and number and type of dwelling units (where applicable).
 This information is required regardless of lot size.

 Existing zoning classification of property and abutting lands.